Skip to main content

 Cayenne (C. annuum ‘Cayenne Long Red Slim’ and similar types) runs 70 to 85 days to maturity.
 Pods are 5 to 8 inches long, thin-walled, and measure 30,000 to 50,000 SHU.
 The thin wall dehydrates quickly and efficiently - you can air-dry cayennes by stringing them or finish them in a dehydrator in 6 to 8 hours at 125°F. Dried cayenne keeps its heat for 18 months in an airtight container.

 Other C. annuum hot types worth noting: ‘Serrano’ ripens in 75 to 85 days and runs 10,000 to 25,000 SHU with a fruity, bright flavor preferred in Mexican salsas.
+Thai hot varieties (‘Thai Dragon’, ‘Prik Kee Nu’) are prolific C. annuum types that produce hundreds of small, thin-walled pods per plant.
+Their compact size and thin walls make them among the best candidates for air-drying and dehydrating.
 ‘Anaheim’ and ‘New Mexico’ types are mild (500 to 2,500 SHU), thick-walled, and excellent for roasting and canning - not the same use case as a jalapeño but in the same species.

 The ROI case